Label Words are Anchors: An Information Flow Perspective for Understanding In-Context Learning: Applications of Our Anchor-Based Understanding

 \subsubsection{Results}

-As shown in Figure~\ref{fig:conf}, the proposed approximation metric based on the anchor vectors can identify the most severe confusion case (Description-Entity) and performs reasonably well for relatively high confusion categories (Entity-Abbreviation, Description-Abbreviation).
+Figure~\ref{fig:conf} shows that the proposed approximation metric, $\text{Confusion}_{ij}^{\text{pred}}$, can identify the most confusing case (Description-Entity) and performs reasonably well for highly confusing categories (Entity-Abbreviation, Description-Abbreviation).
 This high correlation indicates that ICL makes errors in categories with similar label anchors.
-Overall, this result demonstrates that our anchor-based analysis framework could become an interpretable tool for better understanding the errors of ICL.
+Overall, this result demonstrates that our anchor-based analysis framework could serve as an interpretation tool for better understanding ICL's errors.